 As the start time approaches, if the owner does not return in a timely fashion, ghost bikes become a problem.
 For the safety of those in the start line up, please note our removal policy as it relates to ghost bikes:

 At those specific times, the event’s Bandit Patrol volunteers will remove ghost bikes from the start area and place them in the marked impoundment area immediately adjacent to the start line.
 With this in mind, please plan your last-minute needs accordingly.

 Riders who have their bikes removed from the start line will lose their start position and be required to re-enter their start gate at the back of the lineup.
 If you value your start line position, be sure you are with your race bikes by the posted times.
-The Chequamegon Fat Tire Festival is not responsible for bikes left unattended in the start gate area or bikes that have been removed from the start gate area.
+The Chequamegon MTB Festival is not responsible for bikes left unattended in the start gate area or bikes that have been removed from the start gate area.